EigenMax/EigenMax.github.io/_posts/2019-07-20-CSEAdmissions.md

 tag: [CSE, The University of Washington]
 ---

-*Placeholder sentence to avoid previews!!
-These blog posts are little excerpts are meant for me introspection, as well as improve my writing skills.*
+> *These blog posts are little excerpts are meant for me introspection, as well as improve my writing skills.*

 Let me preface my bitterness by saying that I somewhat have a superiority complex.
 I get good grades and do it with relative little stress.
 Sometimes I look down on others because they struggle to do tasks that I think are simple.
 Yet, arrogance is a trait present only in those that feel the need to feel superior, and that need stems from insecurity.
 So let me conclude my preface by saying this: superiority complex comes hand-in-hand with an inferiority complex and, thus, I am both arrogant and critical of myself.